skypjack/entt/README.md

 realized it, I tried hard to keep intact the great performance of `EnTT` and to add all the features I wanted to see in *my own library* at the same time.

-Today `EnTT` is finally what I was looking for: still faster than its _competitors_, lower memory usage in the average case, a really good API and an amazing set of features.
+Nowadays, `EnTT` is finally what I was looking for: still faster than its _competitors_, lower memory usage in the average case, a really good API and an amazing set of features.
 And even more, of course.